PHONE - 508-672-6471TEXT - 508-672-6471

 Cracked teeth treatment focuses on stabilizing the tooth, removing any inflamed or infected tissue, and protecting it against future stress:

-• Bonding or onlay: minor cracks or small fractured cusps may be reinforced with composite bonding or a ceramic onlay.
+• Bonding Or Onlay: Minor cracks or small fractured cusps may be reinforced with composite bonding or a ceramic onlay.

-• Crown: a custom crown "caps" the tooth, disperses chewing forces, and helps prevent the crack from propagating.
+• Crown: A custom crown “caps” the tooth, disperses chewing forces, and helps prevent the crack from propagating.

-• Root canal therapy: if the crack reaches the pulp, endodontic treatment cleans and seals the canal to address pain and infection before placing a crown.
+• Root Canal Therapy: If the crack reaches the pulp, endodontic treatment cleans and seals the canal to address pain and infection before placing a crown.

-• Extraction: split teeth and vertical root fractures often cannot be saved.
+• Extraction: Split teeth and vertical root fractures often cannot be saved.
 Replacement options include dental implants or bridges.

-• Nightguard: for clenching or grinding, a custom nightguard protects restorations and reduces bite stress.
+• Nightguard: For clenching or grinding, a custom nightguard protects restorations and reduces bite stress.

 Important: Tooth cracks do not heal on their own.
 Early stabilization improves the chance of saving the tooth.